In honor of National Student-Athlete Day on Friday,

 National Student-Athlete Day recognizes the accomplishments of student-athletes nationwide who excel in the classroom, on the playing fields and in their communities.
 The day was created by the National Consortium for Academics and Sports and the Northeastern University Center for the Study of Sport in Society, with partnership from the NCAA and the National Federation of State High School Associations.

-Wednesday's feature is on UNCG men's soccer player Peyton Ford, a redshirt junior keeper from Jamestown, N.C.
+Today's feature is on UNCG women's basketball player Amy Clapper, a redshirt junior center from Newark, Ohio.

 Q: What made you decide to attend UNCG?

 A: I knew that I really wanted to go somewhere away from my home town.
 When my family and I came down to visit UNCG, we all fell in love with the campus and the city.
 It was gorgeous!